 If you can't work online, you can download the e-book to your own device.
-You may need specific software or an app, for example:
+You will need a specific application.

-When you download e-books from some providers to a PC or Mac, you will be asked to download e-reader software, for example Adobe Digital Editions.
+When you download e-books from some providers you'll need to use Adobe Digital Editions.

-To read the same e-book in Adobe Digital Editions on multiple devices you need to an Adobe ID which matches your Kent email address (signing up is free).
+To access University Library e-books, you need to create an Adobe ID which matches your Kent email address (signing up is free).
 If you want to read across multiple devices, each device must be activated using the same Adobe ID.

 When you download the book, it creates a .acsm file in the ‘Download’ area on your computer.
 When you open this file you will see a pop-up window that says 'Authorize Your Computer'.

 - Set the ‘eBook Vendor’ dropdown to Adobe ID

 Do not tick ‘I want to authorize my computer without an ID.’
 It would tie the book to the device and you wouldn’t be able to access it on other devices.